Catechism means teaching/instruction. Another name for "Confirmation" is "Catechism". Lutherans believe the words of the Small and Large Catechisms.

 The Small Catechism teaches us about the Sacraments (sacred elements commanded by Christ for us to do.
 In Sacraments we receive God's gifts of grace and sanctification).
 We are told there are 2 sacraments: Baptism and Holy Communion.
 Some Lutherans name Confession and Forgiveness a Sacrament and in the Small Catechism it is considered part of the Sacrament of Baptism and Holy Communion.

 When a person is baptized (see liturgy below), they are asked several questions.
 Most often the person being baptized is an infant, unable to answer.
-In this as in other cases, a person is appointed to be the sponsor (Godparent) or spokesperson for the baptized.
+For this reason, a person is appointed to be the sponsor (Godparent) or spokesperson for the baptized.
 Because we believe in faith by grace (not our own merit), there is an understanding that there is nothing we can do to merit our own salvation.

 When it is believed that the children are "ready" to partake, it will be formally acknowledged and celebrated during a Sunday worship.